Lois Moran: Film

 Moran's film career began when she made her first film in Paris at age 14.
 She is probably best known for her role as Laurel Dallas, daughter of the title character, in the 1925 film Stella Dallas, which was her Hollywood film debut.

-She appeared in early sound movies such as Behind That Curtain (1929), and some musical movies, such as A Song of Kentucky (1929), Words and Music (1929), and Mammy (1930).
-She then moved to Broadway, where she appeared in the play This Is New York (1930), and the musicals Of Thee I Sing (1933) and Let 'Em Eat Cake (1934).
+She appeared in early sound movies, such as Behind That Curtain (1929), and some musical movies, such as A Song of Kentucky (1929), Words and Music (1929), and Mammy (1930).
+She then moved to Broadway, where she appeared in the play This Is New York (1930) and the musicals Of Thee I Sing (1933) and Let 'Em Eat Cake (1934).

 Television

 Moran also had a co-starring role in the short-lived TV series Waterfront (1954–1955).
 It starred Preston Foster as Capt.
-John Herrick and Moran as his wife May Herrick.
+John Herrick and Moran as his wife, May Herrick.

 Personal life

-In 1927, she had a short affair with writer F. Scott Fitzgerald who had just moved with his wife to Hollywood in order to write a flapper comedy for United Artists.
-Moran became a temporary muse for the author and he rewrote Rosemary Hoyt, one of the central characters in Tender is the Night, (who had been a male in earlier drafts) to closely mirror her.
+In 1927, she had a short affair with writer F. Scott Fitzgerald who had moved with his wife to Hollywood in order to write a flapper comedy for United Artists.
+Moran became a temporary muse for the author, and he rewrote Rosemary Hoyt, one of the central characters in Tender is the Night (who had been a male in earlier drafts), to closely mirror her.

 In 1935, she married Clarence M. Young, assistant secretary of commerce, temporarily retiring from her acting career.
 They had one son, Timothy, and remained together until Young's death in 1973.

 Death

-Moran died at a nursing home in Sedona, Arizona after suffering from cancer.
+Moran died at a nursing home in Sedona, Arizona, after suffering from cancer.
 She was cremated, and her ashes were scattered in the Red Rock country in Arizona.
-She was survived by her son Timothy.